 Political Theory and Law

-subfield of Political Theory includes undergraduate courses in the study
+subfield of Political Theory consists of offerings in political

 theory and law.
-The theory subfield focuses on the conceptual
+The political theory subfield focuses on the conceptual

 frameworks we use to understand, explain, and evaluate our political